KarenKos/OnePageBussiness/README.md

 # OnePageTemplate

-Based on psd template called 'Zet'
+Based on psd template called 'Zet'and bootstrap

+You can see the result <a href="https://karenkos.github.io/OnePageBussiness/" >right here </a>